harwaninaresh/JavaRestDemo/README.txt

-Rest API interface using Jersey , done by Poonam  Agarwal.
+Rest API interface using Jersey

 It uses: